npu3pak/ios-lib-segue-coordinator/README.md

 ### Separate navigation from view controllers

-Controllers no longer need to know anything about other controllers and navigation.
+Controllers no longer need to know anything about other controllers or navigation.
 If the controller needs to show some data in another controller, it calls a closure and passes data into it.
 SegueCoordinator handles this closure, shows the desired controller and populates it with data.

 ### Remove the boilerplate code